 If you have ADHD, you may be wondering how to increase dopamine in a natural way to improve your ADHD symptoms.

-Our minds and bodies are full of chemicals.
-They carry out a huge range of functions and play a vital role in keeping us alive.
 One of the main reasons why a balanced diet is so important is that a deficiency in a critical chemical can cause serious illness.
 So let’s learn a bit more about the chemistry of happiness.

 What is Dopamine?

-What they are looking for is the dopamine rush that you get when you try something new for the first time.
-Think of the first time that you read one of your favourite books or heard a favourite piece of music.
-It feels great, so you read or listen to it again.
+Think of the first time that you read one of your favorite books or heard a favorite piece of music.
+It feels great, so you read or listen to it again!
 While you may enjoy further repetitions, they never give you quite the same buzz as that wonderful first time.

 Because people with ADHD are generally short of dopamine, they are driven to behave in ways that will help them produce more.
 One of these is to keep seeking stimulation and new experiences.
 But what else can you do to boost dopamine levels?